 Dr. Christos Tapeinos received his bachelor degree in Material Science from the University of Patras in 2006.
 He got his MSc (2009) and his PhD.
 (2013) from the same university in Material Science in collaboration with the National Centre for Scientific Research “Demokritos” in the area of stimuli-responsive drug delivery systems.
-From 2015 to 2017 he worked at the National University of Ireland Galway as a Marie Curie postdoctoral research fellow and he was part of the Centre for Research in Medical Devices (CÚRAM) under the supervision of Prof. Abhay Pandit.
-Dr. Tapeinos was also a visiting Researcher at the University of Chicago from October 2016 to January 2017 where he collaborated with Prof. J. Hubbell's group, studying the differentiation of human monocytes under oxidative stress and under treatment with collagen nanospheres.
+From 2015 to 2017 he worked at the National University of Ireland Galway as a Marie Curie postdoctoral research fellow and at the Centre for Research in Medical Devices (CÚRAM) under the supervision of Prof. Abhay Pandit.
+Dr. Tapeinos was also a visiting Researcher at the University of Chicago from October 2016 to January 2017, studying the differentiation of human monocytes under oxidative stress and under treatment with collagen nanospheres.

 Currently, Dr. Tapeinos works as an Experienced Researcher funded by an individual Marie-Curie Fellowship, at the Smart Bio-Interfaces group of Gianni Ciofani, where he focuses his research on the fabrication of biomimetic and neuroprotective nanocapsules for the treatment of post-ischemic stroke effects.